 Registered Electrical Workers

-This is a one-day health and safety electrical competence course.
+This is a one-day electrical safety competence course.
 To attend this course, you must already be a Registered Electrical Worker.
 On completion of this course, you will be eligible to renew your Electrical Workers Registration Board (EWRB) practising license and First Aid/CPR.

-The Registered Electrical Workers course is for registered residential and commercial Electrical Workers, including those who are self-employed (this course is not applicable for Line Mechanics or Cable Jointers).
+The Registered Electrical Workers course (previously known as Foundation Passport - Electrical Workers) is for registered residential and commercial Electrical Workers, including those who are self-employed (this course is not applicable for Line Mechanics or Cable Jointers).

 With the Registered Electrical Workers course, you will: